VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/03-deploy-to-openshift.md

 Either click on the route link through the OpenShift web view, or click this link [here](http://rhoar-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/).

-We should now see the same `Success` page that we saw when we first tested our app locally.
+We should now see the same `Success` page that we saw when we first tested our app locally:

 ![Success](../../assets/middleware/rhoar-monitoring/success.png)

 ## Congratulations